IgorDrgonec/VectorBT-Flask/docs/docs/documentation/portfolio/index.md

 step would take a huge chunk of that time savings away.
 However, the good news is that Numba doesn't have to re-compile the function the second time it's executed, given that we passed the same argument **types** (not data!).
-This means that we need to wait only once if we want to test the same function on many parameter combinations, in the same Python runtime.
+This means that we need to wait only once if we want to test the same function on many parameter combinations, at the same Python runtime.
 Sadly, if only one argument differs in type, or we've restarted the Python runtime, Numba has to compile again.

 But luckily, Numba gives us a mechanism to avoid re-compilation even if we've restarted the runtime,